Dead Astronauts

+In the novel, the female astronaut Grayson returns to "The City" after a failed space exploration mission, where she did not manage to locate any habitable planets or other signs of life.
+Finding her city under the control of "The Company", Grayson flees and joins forces with two other shapeshifters who find their world to be inhospitable.
+In an attempt to thwart the company's plans, they set out on a journey across multiple timelines and alternate versions of the world.

 Plot

-The first half of the novel follow three part human shapeshifters - Grayson, Moss, and Chen - as they travel through worlds to fight "The Company".
+The first half of the novel follows three part-human shapeshifters – Grayson, Moss, and Chen – as they travel through worlds to fight "The Company".
 Grayson, the leader, is a former astronaut that can see iterations of the future and information about others through a blinded eye.
 After exploring space and finding no habitable planets and no signs of life, she returns to "The City" and finds it transformed by the company.
 She flees the city and travels west where she encounters and falls in love with Moss.
 Moss is a sentient moss that takes the form of a person around her companions, but can shapeshift with ease and split into multiple selves.
 Together Moss and Grayson decide to return to The City and attempt to save it from "The Company".
 On the way they run into Chen, a creation of The Company who became disillusioned and horrified at the work he was doing and fled.
 Chen sees the world in equations and formulas, but is always on the verge of collapsing into a mass of salamanders.
 The three then set out across multiple timelines and versions of the world to try and stop the company.

 The second half of the novel follows a homeless woman, Sarah, as she seeks to understand the journal of Charlie X, a scientist of "The Company".